Bias in Language Models: Beyond Trick Tests and Toward RUTEd Evaluation: Intrinsic and extrinsic bias evaluations

-As originally conceived for the paradigm of the static word embedding models that preceded modern LLMs, such as word2vec \citep{mikolov2013efficient} and fastText \cite{bojanowski2017enriching}, intrinsic evaluations referred strictly to those computed using only the internal state of a model--essentially metrics over the embedding space \cite{goldfarb2020intrinsic}.
+As originally conceived for the paradigm of the static word embedding models that preceded modern LLMs, such as word2vec \citep{mikolov2013efficient} and fastText \citep{bojanowski2017enriching}, intrinsic evaluations referred strictly to those computed using only the internal state of a model--essentially metrics over the embedding space \citep{goldfarb2020intrinsic}.
 By contrast, extrinsic evaluations were designed to measure bias that manifests in a model that uses those word embeddings for an associated task.

-Two popular early examples of intrinsic bias metrics are the Word Embedding Association Test (WEAT) benchmark \citet{caliskan2017semantics}) and the similar approach of \citet{bolukbasi2016man}.
-Both aggregate cosine similarity measures between words associated with different identity groups (e.g., ``he," ``she") with words in a domain of interest (e.g., occupations).
+Popular intrinsic bias metrics of this sort include the Word Embedding Association Test (WEAT) benchmark \citet{caliskan2017semantics} and the similar approach of \citet{bolukbasi2016man}.
+Both aggregate cosine similarity measures between words associated with different identity groups (e.g., ``he,'' ``she'') with words in a domain of interest (e.g., occupations).
 In the paper that introduced the intrinsic-extrinsic dichotomy \citep{goldfarb2020intrinsic}, the intrinsic metric of WEAT (in both English and Spanish) was contrasted with extrinsic metrics based on models that used those embeddings for the tasks of coreference resolution and hate speech detection.